krlaa/Atlas/3. Resources 📚/Classes/CEN 3722/Project 2.md

 ## Multimodal
 1. Research and Considerations
 	- Temple Run through the concept of multimodal interface is a game involving the player physically going through a maze like course with turns and obstacles.
-A key design consideration is
+A key design consideration is collision on the course would be detected.
+There are various ways to tackle this such as using sensors on the players body with clothing/armor or on the objects themselves.
 2. Hypothetical Scenario
-	-
+	- A play through of this interface of Temple Run would involve a lot physical movement.
+The player would be first given a run through of the safety precautions and the necessary requirements of the game, such as expected movement.
+They will then be presented with types of obstacles that they can expect and some ways to avoid them.
+The course will have three distinct lanes this corresponds to how it is in the mobile game.
+The player will run from the start line to the end of the course while avoiding getting hit by obstacles in their path.
+Some obstacles can include rubber balls that look like boulders rolling down a lane.
+Small boxes that look like stone that players can jump over etc.
 1. Design Issues
 	-
 2. Pros and Cons